Author: Chris Rodowicz | Reading Time: 6-7 minutes

 In more mature companies the normal response to stalling sales is to lean harder on the sales team.
 Drive them to make more calls, more meetings, create a bigger pipeline and push the customers they do have to close deals with not so subtle tactics and price incentives.
 But anyone who has worked in such an environment knows this is inevitably counter-productive.
 Therefore, to avoid this happening to a smaller company with a B2B offering, you need to do something counter-intuitive.

 You have to start with the customer, understand how and why they make decisions to spend money (i.e. invest in their business) and how your approach to them must align with how THEY work, not reflect how YOU work.
-Unravelling these underlying reasons is what we call “Solving the Customer Mystery”.
+Unravelling these underlying reasons boils down to understanding “How B2B Customers Buy”.
 It’s fundamental to your success and to your growth; it’s more relevant the smaller you are but it applies regardless of size.
 That’s because if you don’t get it right early on, your chances of failure are much higher.
 So yes, the stakes are high.
 But so is the reward.

 Here’s how it works